lPinchol/minion/README.md

 ####This tool is used to create the following:
-- iOS Screenshots
+- Create iOS Screenshots for all devices from 1-unlimited images.
-- Steam Trading Cards
+- Create Steam Trading Cards from Large Images (see Valve Docs for more info)
 - Resize Images in Batches
 - Crop Images in Batches